realworldocaml/book/en/guided-tour.md

 val first_if_true : ('a -> bool) -> 'a -> 'a -> 'a = <fun>
 ```

-we see that rather than choose a single concrete type, OCaml has
+Rather than choose a single concrete type, OCaml has introduced a
-introduced a _type variable_ `'a` to express that the type is generic.
+_type variable_ `'a` to express that the type is generic.
+(You can
+tell it's a type variable by the leading single-quote.)
+In
-In particular, the type of the `test` argument is `('a -> bool)`,
+particular, the type of the `test` argument is `('a -> bool)`, which
-which means that test is a one-argument function whose return value is
+means that test is a one-argument function whose return value is
 `bool`, and whose argument could be of any type `'a`.
 But, whatever
 type `'a` is, it has to be the same as the type of the other two
 arguments, `x` and `y`, and of the return value of `first_if_true`.